California auto sales: EVs and hybrids surged in 2020 as PHEVs plunged

 California sales of hybrids, EVs, and PHEVs - CA New Car Dealers Association; data from Experian

-The sharp change in trajectory started in 2018 and continued throughout 2019.
+The sharp change in trajectory of PHEVs started in 2018 and continued throughout 2019.
 It’s likely no coincidence that 2018 was the first year the Tesla Model 3 was widely available, and 2019 brought first deliveries of the Hyundai Kona Electric and Kia Soul EV.

 It makes sense.
 Those who have access to home charging have discovered that newer long-range EVs plus the occasional use of growing DC fast-charging networks will cover their road-trip needs.